btoro/masstorio-arduino/README.md

 ## Acknowledgements

-This was influcenced by ...
+This was influenced by ...